OpenConext/OpenConext-pdp/README.md

 When you browse to the [application homepage](http://localhost:8001/) you will be prompted for a login.
 Anything - for now - is accepted.

+## Testing

+There are integration tests for PdpApplication that tests the various decisions against a running Spring app.
+See [PdpApplicationTest](pdp-server/src/test/java/pdp/PdpApplicationTest.java)

+If you want to test individual Policies with specific Request / Response JSON then use the (very fast) [StandAlonePdpEngineTest](pdp-server/src/test/java/pdp/StandAlonePdpEngineTest.java)

 ## Miscellaneous

 ### Design considerations